malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

   - Responsible for security within virtualised resources
  ### Networks
  - Route traffic to a virtual network monitoring or filter so that communication between VMs in a same physical host can be monitored.
 Or bridge network traffic back out to the network via a virtual appliance on the same network.
 Note that both will create bottle-necks and less-efficent routing.
  - Provider is expected to disable packet sniffing and metadata leaks that could expose configuration between tenents.
-Neither tagging or SDN-level metadata.
+Neither tagging nor SDN-level metadata.
 ### Storage
 - Achieved through Storage Area Networks (SAN) and Network Attached Storage (NAS).
 - Data is replicated across different locations (encrypted)